AlexBeauchemin/ambiant/README.md

 * Limit submissions per users
 * Max songs in playlist
 * Do not allow blocked songs in related
+* Use postcss (currently not avaiblable with meteor+scss) for autoprefixer

 * Delete guests user after some time + radio